sedostheatre/sedos.co.uk/input/news/2026-05-19-news-from-the-2026-sedos-agm.md

 Three of our six Bridewell shows (*[Hairspray](https://www.sedos.co.uk/shows/2025-hairspray-the-broadway-musical)*, *[Assassins](https://www.sedos.co.uk/shows/2025-assassins)* and *[Dreamgirl](https://www.sedos.co.uk/shows/2025-dreamgirls)*s) sold out, while two others (*[Violet](https://www.sedos.co.uk/shows/2025-violet)* and *[The Crucible](https://www.sedos.co.uk/shows/2025-the-crucible)*) performed above target.
 In total, we sold 554 more tickets to Bridewell shows than budgeted in 2025.

-The society continued its commitment to welcoming new members – approximately half of cast members in every show are new to Sedos – and broadening representation on and off stage, while strong ticket sales across the season helped generate a major financial turnaround, with an operational profit of over £42,000.
+The society continued its commitment to welcoming new members – approximately half of cast members in every show are new to Sedos – and broadening representation on and off stage, while strong ticket sales across the season helped generate a major financial turnaround, with an operational profit of nearly £57,000 (updated from the draft accounts due to revaluation of our investments at the end of 2025).

-The good news was also shared that it has recently been confirmed that Sedos is eligible for Theatre Tax Relief – we have received a considerable sum for this for 2024 and expect to receive it every year going forwards.
+The good news was also shared that it has recently been confirmed that Sedos is eligible for Theatre Tax Relief – we have received £31,000 for this for 2024 and expect to receive it every year going forwards.

 Membership remained strong in 2025'26, new fundraising initiatives were launched and Sedos reinforced its long-term future through investment growth and a renewed commitment to accessibility and sustainability.